What is a Confidential Cloud?

 Anjuna Confidential Computing software leverages and extends Nitro Enclaves to also secure data at rest and in motion.
 Anjuna abstracts the differences between Nitro Enclaves and other technologies to make secure multi-platform computing simple for enterprise IT.

 What is data-in-use?

-Data-in-use refers to the data stored in memory and used by the CPU during application runtime.
-Data that is in use or waiting to be used cannot by definition be encrypted—leaving critical data, such as encryption keys, vulnerable to malicious software and bad actors
+Data-in-use refers to the data, including application code, stored in memory and processed during runtime.
+Data that is in use or waiting to be used cannot normally be encrypted—leaving critical data, such as encryption keys, vulnerable to malicious software and bad actors.

-Secure computing technologies resolve this vulnerability by enabling memory to be both isolated and encrypted in memory as it waits to be used.
+Secure computing technologies resolve this vulnerability by enabling data to be both isolated and encrypted in memory as it waits to be used and as it’s processed.
 This important remediation removes the last barrier to truly confidential computing and the Confidential Cloud.

 How do I get started?

 Contact Anjuna.
 We’ll give you everything you need to implement a successful proof-of-concept (POC) project, including a secure sandbox environment.
 In minutes, we’ll show how simple Confidential Cloud and secure computing can be.